QuickLogic-Corp/qorc-sdk/docs/source/guides/clock-power/clock-power-clocktree.rst

 We can use an online tool, such as: https://www.calculator.net/lcm-calculator.html

-The clock infrastructure in the EOSS3 should be clear from the diagram above.

 There are many clocks which we do not (normally) need to check while trying to set the clock frequencies for any particular application (for example AHB clocks, APB clocks) and we would not look at these in depth.